-of the team members to cover the entire map within the 20 minute time period.
+Most of the team planning discussions were related to the division of the execution space: how to allocate the efforts of the team members to cover the entire map within the 20 minute time period.
 Although some teams agreed on a division of labor at the beginning of the task period, many teams modified their search strategies during execution based on their perceived task progress or their assessment of which areas contained a higher bottle density.
 The transcript shown in Figure 3 is a typical example of team planning communication at the beginning of a search session.
 The three subjects quickly develop a search strategy in which each subject assumes responsibility for covering a certain region.

 To assess the communication demands of the collaborative search task, we compiled frequency counts of the different types of team communication (Figure 4).
 We believe that the categories of increasing team situation awareness and monitoring task progress are amenable to agent assistance.
-Our model of human-agent teamwork predicts improved team performance if we can reduce the cost of information processing for the team.
+Our model of humanagent teamwork predicts improved team performance if we can reduce the cost of information processing for the team.